San Diego Nursing Home Wrongful Death Lawyers

 How a Nursing Home Wrongful Death Case Typically Proceeds

-Families often want to know what will actually happen after they contact a lawyer and whether they will have to go to court in San Diego.
-In a typical case, we start by listening carefully to your account, reviewing medical records and facility charts, and obtaining any investigation reports from agencies such as Adult Protective Services or the California Department of Public Health.
-We then work with medical professionals and other qualified witnesses to evaluate whether the nursing home’s conduct likely fell below the standard of care and contributed to your loved one’s death.
+Most families want to know what happens after they call a nursing home wrongful death lawyer in San Diego and whether they’ll have to go to court.
+We start by listening to your account, reviewing medical records and facility charts, and obtaining investigation reports from agencies such as Adult Protective Services or the California Department of Public Health.
+We then work with medical professionals and qualified witnesses to evaluate whether the nursing home’s conduct fell below the standard of care and contributed to your loved one’s death.

-Once there is enough information to support a claim, we prepare and file a complaint in the appropriate court, which may be the San Diego Superior Court if the facility is located in the county.
-From there, both sides exchange documents and testimony in a process called discovery, and many cases resolve through negotiation or mediation without a trial.
-Throughout each step, a nursing home wrongful death attorney will keep you informed about important deadlines, potential settlement discussions, and what to expect if your presence is needed for a deposition, mediation, or courtroom hearing.
+Once we have enough information to support a claim, we prepare and file a complaint in the appropriate court, which may be the San Diego Superior Court if the facility is located in the county.
+Both sides then exchange documents and testimony through a process called discovery.
+Many cases resolve through negotiation or mediation without going to trial.
+Throughout every step, we keep you informed about deadlines, settlement discussions, and what to expect at depositions, mediation sessions, or courtroom hearings.

-Reach Out to Bryant Dieringer Wilson, LLP for a Free Consultation
+Contact Bryant Dieringer Wilson, LLP for a Free Consultation

-Contact us online or by calling (619) 693-4900 today!
+Contact us online or call (619) 597-2577 today.

 In Their Own Words